-And now, finally, after stumbling across plans for a pre-Aubie Auburn mascot in the November 18, 1972 edition of The Plainsman, we have a clue as to the creature’s origins … and it suggests something else held significant sway with Bama fans: Icees.
+And now, finally, after stumbling across plans for a pre-Aubie Auburn mascot in a 1972 issue of the Auburn Plainsman, we have a clue as to the creature’s origins … and it suggests something else held significant sway with Bama fans: Icees.

 When asked to explain his endorsement of the Giant Eagle, Dave Roberts, chairman of Auburn’s Spirit Committee, responded: “After all, Alabama has a big Icee Bear representing Bear Bryant.”

 Or at least they have the head of a big Icee Bear representing Bear Bryant; the fluffy chub of the Icee Bear seems to have been traded for a crimson jumpsuit.